Hattix.co.uk PC Hardware Collection

 In "business" benchmarks, it tended to underperform.
 The command queuing was maybe not optimal, or the host interface didn't handle heavy loads very well.
 Benchmarks are very heavy loads with large I/O queues which aren't often seen in practice.

-Samsung's HDD business was sold to Seagate in the mid 2010s.
-This left Seagate and Western Digital in the market.
+Samsung's HDD business was sold to Seagate in late 2011s.
+This left Seagate, Hitachi, and Western Digital in the market.
 When WD bought Hitachi Global Storage Technologies, the desktop drive business was offloaded to Toshiba to satisfy regulators.
 Seagate and WD both were promising advancements in technology such as HAMR "real soon now" since around 2012.
 Instead, we got SMR (which is widely disliked) and helium-filled HDDs, which have a limited lifespan due to helium leakage.

 This was manufactured in April 2011 and a check in June 2020 showed it had 30,970 power on hours (1,290 days, or 3.5 years!), nothing reallocated or pending, and considered itself to be in good health.